-Recommendation 17: The Act provide a counterpart to the corporate derivative action modelled on ss.
-239 and 240 of the CBCA, except that an applicant would only have the right to apply for leave to bring a derivative action if the applicable declaration of trust opts-in to the statutory provision.
-Leave could be granted to bring an action on behalf of the trustees or on behalf of any controlled subsidiary entity.
+The Act provides a counterpart to the corporate oppression remedy modelled on s.
+241 of the CBCA, except that the oppression remedy would apply only if the applicable trust instrument opts-in to the remedy.
+The remedy applies to conduct at the level of the income trust or at the level of any controlled subsidiary entity.